benphelps/homepage-docs/src/pages/en/configs/settings.md

 Or you may pass the path to a local image relative to e.g. `/app/public/images` directory. *Note: do not create a bind mount to the entire `/app/public/` directory.*

+You will need to restart the container any time you add new images, this is a limitation of the Next.js static site server.

 For example, inside of your Docker Compose file, mount a path to where your images are kept:

 ```yaml